unicef/publicgoods-toolkit/procurement.md

 arrangements will vary, but there is no harm in them so long as a) the terms serve a larger goal of fostering a multi-vendor ecosystem, and
-b) the agency always has full rights, including redistribution rights, under the desired outbound open source license.
+b) the agency always has full rights, including redistribution rights, under the desired outbound open-source license.

-As an example, the County of Los Angeles in California, engaged a vendor, Smartmatic, to build new open source voting machines that debuted during the primary elections in March of 2020.
+As an example, the County of Los Angeles in California, engaged a vendor, Smartmatic, to build new open-source voting machines that debuted during the primary elections in March of 2020.
 LA owns the resulting software and hardware designs, and Smartmatic enjoys a period of exclusive ability to use proprietary licensing to exploit the designs in the market.
-At the same time, LA is moving toward granting the public open source access to these materials.
+At the same time, LA is moving toward granting the public open-source access to these materials.
 Smartmatic will have the proprietary rights it wants as it tries to sell the system in other jurisdictions.
-While it will eventually have to compete with the open source crowd, it is welcome to build a proprietary business if it can do so under such conditions.
+While it will eventually have to compete with the open-source crowd, it is welcome to build a proprietary business if it can do so under such conditions.
 Officials in LA hope this will help create the demand that entices more participants to join the effort.
 Other public-spirited projects in which a primary vendor predominates have either considered or adopted similar arrangements.

-It is worth making one final point about rights.
-Open source licenses commonly deal with copyrights.
+It is worth making one final point about rights.  open-source licenses commonly deal with copyrights.
 They do not adequately address trademarks and are uneven in their handling of patents.
 Contracts must secure terms that prevent a vendor from encumbering further development and distribution on either trademark or patent grounds.

-## Open Source Quality Assurance
+## Open-Source Quality Assurance

-In addition to intellectual property clauses, we recommend using procurement structures to emphasize open source development *process*.
+In addition to intellectual property clauses, we recommend using procurement structures to emphasize open-source development *process*.
-A vendor who merely delivers a timely set of open source components has not actually done enough to succeed at contributing to a successful open source project.
-In addition to writing quality open source code, the vendor must enable all the other teams to succeed by participating in and reinforcing the open source process.
+A vendor who merely delivers a timely set of open-source components has not actually done enough to succeed at contributing to a successful open-source project.
+In addition to writing quality open-source code, the vendor must enable all the other teams to succeed by participating in and reinforcing the open-source process.

 Some vendors will be unable to manage this participation.
-They won't have the open source experience or, in some cases, the temperament.
+They won't have the open-source experience or, in some cases, the temperament.
-No matter how much an agency might prefer experienced open source vendors during the procurement process, it is likely that at least some vendors will end up on the team because they submitted bids that scored high on non-open source criteria.
-To succeed, an agency cannot assume all its vendors will have the open source skills they need.
+No matter how much an agency might prefer experienced open-source vendors during the procurement process, it is likely that at least some vendors will end up on the team because they submitted bids that scored high on non-open-source criteria.
+To succeed, an agency cannot assume all its vendors will have the open-source skills they need.
-The agency can instead provide structures that ensure success even when relying on vendors who might otherwise fall short in their open source practice.
+The agency can instead provide structures that ensure success even when relying on vendors who might otherwise fall short in their open-source practice.

 Similarly, some vendors will be *unwilling* to participate in good faith.
 That is, they will be willing to check boxes on the paperwork, but behaviorally will default to the type of closed development process typically found in government contracts.
-Sometimes this unwillingness comes from a lack of experience and open source skill.
-In some other cases, perhaps, a vendor may hope the open source process fails, which could result in a final product that, while technically open source, cannot actually be released as open source, or that resists open source dynamics, thus leaving the vendor as the sole practical source for that component in the government procurement marketplace.
+Sometimes this unwillingness comes from a lack of experience and open-source skill.
+In some other cases, perhaps, a vendor may hope the open-source process fails, which could result in a final product that, while technically open-source, cannot actually be released as open-source, or that resists open-source dynamics, thus leaving the vendor as the sole practical source for that component in the government procurement marketplace.

-Whatever the reason for failure to participate in an open source process, agencies must have ways to bring recalcitrant vendors into process compliance.
+Whatever the reason for failure to participate in an open-source process, agencies must have ways to bring recalcitrant vendors into process compliance.
 Otherwise, the project risks failure across multiple teams.
-To prepare for such situations, we recommend instituting Open Source Quality Assurance ("OSQA") at the project management level.
+To prepare for such situations, we recommend instituting Open-Source Quality Assurance ("OSQA") at the project management level.

-OSQA is a set of practices designed to ensure that an open source project *behaves* like an open source project.
-If vendors are delivering open source code but not engaging in the process, the software will hit some of its milestones but fail as collaboration falters over time.
+OSQA is a set of practices designed to ensure that an open-source project *behaves* like an open-source project.
+If vendors are delivering open-source code but not engaging in the process, the software will hit some of its milestones but fail as collaboration falters over time.
 Adding new vendors will be difficult.
 Teams will discover API mismatches when they try to integrate modular pieces.